fam25ti/library-C/README.md

 # library-C
-path of files are relative.
+path of files are absolute.